This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 - In your saved data, find the test with the most recent

-value served by the API.
-Do not round the value oflastModifiedDateUtc
+modifiedDateUtcvalue served by the API.
+Do not round the value oflastModifiedDateUtc.

 - Upsert the retrieved test data.